 MRT under construction in District 2.
 The subway in Ho Chi Minh is built by Japanese companies, while the subway in Hanoi is built by Chinese dittos

 Getting from District 2 to other districts

 If you live in District 2, you’ll often take a cab through the Thu Thiem tunnel that connects it with District 1.
 You also have the option to cross the Thu Thiem bridge, arriving in the Bin Tanh district.

 But improvements are on the way and you’ll find it remarkably easier to travel from District 2 to District 1, once the new metro line opens in 2020, that will connect both sides.

 Expect price appreciations and invest in property nearby schools, new malls, or the new metro line for higher price appreciations.

-You might think that District 3 is located farther away from District 1 than District 2, that’s not the case.
+You might think that District 3 is located farther away from District 1 than District 2, but that’s not the case.